Bezier curves and knots script for Blender

 Edit "controlPoints" to change the shape of the curves.
 Add, remove or relocate points, and control handles.

 Edit taperControl and BezierCircle lists to change the curve shaping.

 The script hides the source objects and creates meshes based on them.

 Use File->export to save selected objects as an STL file.

 After editing curve nodes in Blender, use the ReadCurveControls function to dump the control values -- you can use them to update your script.

 Bezier curves and knots script for Blender by lorenmcconnell is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure lorenmcconnell would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure lorenmcconnell would love to see what you've printed.
+Please document your print and share a Make with the community.